To read our 20-page Guide to the High Holy Days, check out the links below, or view it as a PDF.

-The holiday takes place over two days this year, starting on Friday, September 6.
-Rosh Hashanah will officially end at dusk on Wednesday, September 8 for those celebrating two days.
-(Some people commemorate only one day, which begins at sunset on Tuesday, September 7, and finishes at nightfall on Wednesday, September 8.)
+The holiday takes place over one or two days (depending on your practice) and this year, it starts at sundown on Monday, September 6.
+Rosh Hashanah will officially end at sundown on Tuesday, September 7 or Wednesday, September 8 for those celebrating two days.

 Rosh Hashanah, along with Yom Kippur, is considered one of the High Holy Days of the Jewish year.
 Ten days after Rosh Hashanah, comes Yom Kippur, which is Hebrew for the “Day of Atonement.”
 Because of differences between the Hebrew and Western calendars, the High Holy Days move around a bit on the Western calendar, but they always fall sometime in September or October.

 The stretch of days in between Rosh Hashanah and Yom Kippur are sometimes referred to as the “Days of Awe” or the “Days of Repentance.”
 They’re serious but also joyful, and they are the one time of year when the largest number of people in the Jewish community attend synagogue services.

 During this time, many people participate in a ceremony called tashlich, which means “casting off.”
 Traditionally, during this ceremony, people washed their sins away by throwing bread crumbs into a flowing stretch of running water like a river or ocean.
 However, more recently people have started using small stones, bird seeds, or oats instead of bread so as to not harm local wildlife.
 It is traditional to consume a new fruit like a pomegranate on the second night of Rosh Hashanah as a sign of the new year.